sathomas/jsDataV.is/src/text/ch1/02-line-charts.md

 ### Step 2: Graph the CO<sub>2</sub> Data

 Graphing one data set is quite easy with flotr2.
 We simply call the `draw()` method of the `Flotr` object.
-The only parameters it requires are a reference to the <span class="smcp">HTML</span> element in which to place the graph, and the data itself.
+The only parameters the method requires are a reference to the <span class="smcp">HTML</span> element in which to place the graph, and the data itself.
 As part of the data object, we indicate that we want a line chart.

 ``` {.javascript .numberLines}
 Flotr.draw(